Cray-HPE/docs-csm/update_product_stream/README.md

 Acquire the latest documentation RPM.
 This may include updates, corrections, and enhancements that were not available until after the software release.

+> ***NOTE:*** CSM does NOT support the use of proxy servers for anything other than downloading artifacts from external endpoints.
+Using http proxies in any way other than the following examples will cause many failures in subsequent steps.

 1. Check the version of the currently installed CSM documentation.

    ```bash